Integralist/integralist.co.uk/content/posts/go-func-type.md

 The most basic implementation (and by basic I don't mean 'simplest', more... 'raw') is demonstrated in the below code sample, which calls `ListenAndServe` and passes in `db` as its second argument.

+> [!NOTE]
-> Note: although I wrote this blog post back in October 2015, I've rewritten the below examples based off inspiration from "The Go Programming" book I've been reading recently
+> although I wrote this blog post back in October 2015, I've rewritten the below examples based off inspiration from "The Go Programming" book I've been reading recently

 This first section will give us enough background and grounding to build upon in the latter sections: